andresh26-uam/VAE-ValueLearning/README.md

-# Values-with-CEP
+# Values-ValueLearning
-Repository with code for an Automatic CEP Rule Learning approach to value learning
+Repository with code for different approaches for the human value learning problem.